Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The fake clues are excellent.
-The first is a perfect description of Steve Jobs, and the second is a perfect description of Cosmos, with no overlap or relation to the correct answer.
-They are designed to strongly and plausibly describe the incorrect choices.
+These clues effectively misdirect to 'Steve Jobs' by mentioning 'tech innovator' and 'inventions' and to 'Cosmos' by referencing 'scientist' and 'mysteries of the universe.'
+They are plausible for the incorrect choices and clearly avoid the correct answer.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices